Dance To Devil’s Bridge Sedona, AZ

 Dust infused red-orange sunsets, smoldering red rock canyons, and blue skies with puffy white clouds describe my recent road trip to Sedona, Arizona.

-After my previous heart pumping, huffing and puffing, 109 degree hot day hike up Camelback Mountain in Scottsdale, Arizona, I found myself a little hesitant to trek out there in the desert for another scorching hike.
-The hike we discovered and wanted to explore this weekend, is Devil’s Bridge appears in the search.
+After my previous heart pumping, 109 degree hot day hike up Camelback Mountain, I was a little hesitant to trek out to the desert for another scorching hike.
+Then Devil’s Bridge appears in the search.
 The name sounds more frightening that it really is.
 The hike offers a shorter or longer hiking route to get to the Bridge.
 (Depending on which parking lot you park in).

 This is the route that is a little more scenic as well and is great for spectacular panoramic landscape photos.

 Life is too short to miss out on an experience because you may be a little hesitant or because of things in the past.
 Don’t be afraid to try new things and see something new!
 We are so glad we did!
 We danced our way onto Devil’s Bridge!

 Thank you for reading!